duexcoast/Conor_Challenge/README.md

 the string using any arbitrary regular expression from users.

 In order to solve the problem using simply a regular expression you would need to utilize those missing features.
+Particularly for the last condition in the
+problem: no more than four consecutive repeated digits.
 In lieu of that, with the `regexp` package solution, I just implemented a short loop to satisfy that final condition.

 Alternatively, I also found a more expressive regex package, `regexp2`, which fully implements PCRE.
-This solution was drastically shorter(a 6 line function), although after benchmarking the two approaches, the solution using the standard library was approximately 15x faster.
+This solution was drastically shorter(a 6 line function), although after benchmarking the two approaches, the solution using the standard library was approximately 15x-17x faster.

 ### Benchmarks